skillrepos/helm-fun-v2/codespace-labs.md

 **Lab 1: Repos and Charts**

 **Purpose: In this lab, we'll start working with Helm by adding a repo and pulling down a Helm chart, installing it, and then updating the release.**
-NOTE: Commands here start after the “$” and are intended to be run in a terminal session on the VM.

 1. First, let's verify what version of Helm we have installed (should be 3.0+)